Toshiko Hirata

 About Toshiko Hirata

 Toshiko Hirata is a scholar working on Pediatrics, Perinatology and Child Health, Geriatrics and Gerontology and Pulmonary and Respiratory Medicine, having authored 11 papers that have together received 328 indexed citations.
-Recurring topics across this work include Neonatal Respiratory Health Research (5 papers), Neonatal and fetal brain pathology (3 papers) and Diabetes and associated disorders (2 papers).
+Recurring topics across this work include Neonatal Respiratory Health Research (5 papers), Neonatal and fetal brain pathology (3 papers), Diabetes and associated disorders (2 papers), Infant Development and Preterm Care (2 papers), Hyperglycemia and glycemic control in critically ill and hospitalized patients (2 papers), Pancreatic function and diabetes (2 papers), Diabetes Management and Research (2 papers) and Clinical practice guidelines implementation (1 paper).
 The work is most often cited by research in Pediatrics, Perinatology and Child Health (164 citations), Endocrine and Autonomic Systems (40 citations) and Pulmonary and Respiratory Medicine (158 citations).
 Toshiko Hirata has collaborated with scholars based in United States, Japan and United Kingdom.
 Frequent co-authors include Steven Goldman, Henry L. Halliday, Elena Bosque, Sally Sehring, Martha Harris, June P. Brady, Hiroshi Kanazawa, Takato Noumi, Masamitsu Futai and Robert D. Guthrie.
-Their work appears in journals such as American Journal of Obstetrics and Gynecology, The Journal of Pediatrics and Archives of Biochemistry and Biophysics.
+Their work appears in journals such as The Journal of Pediatrics, Pediatric Research, American Journal of Obstetrics and Gynecology, EXPERIMENTAL ANIMALS and Archives of Biochemistry and Biophysics.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.